rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 `make xconfig`

-:   This is a GUI based kernel configuration tool/target that relies on the Qt graphical development libraries.
-These libraries are used by KDE/Plasma-based applications.
+:   This GUI-based kernel configuration tool/target relies on the Qt graphical development libraries.
+KDE/Plasma-based applications use these libraries.

 `make gconfig`

-:   This is also a GUI  based kernel configuration tool/target, but it relies on the GTK+  toolkit.
-This GTK toolkit is heavily used in the GNOME desktop world.
+:   This is also a GUI-based kernel configuration tool/target but relies on the GTK+ toolkit.
+This GTK+ toolkit is heavily used in the GNOME desktop world.

 `make olddefconfig`